Enjoy the freedom of driving to your destination rather than flying, and save money to boot.

 This sweeping, wooded mountain range lies to the South West of the country in Freiburg – around 8 hours’ drive from Calais.
 One of Germany’s most popular tourist destinations (particularly with campers), the Black Forest combines beautiful outdoor scenery with a strong sense of local tradition.
 A visit to the town of Triberg is a must – home to Germany’s largest waterfall and, of course, Black Forest Gateau.

 Bilbao's Teatro Arriaga

 Bilbao is a mere ferry ride from the UK and offers a thriving city as well as glorious beaches, forests, rivers and even two small mountain ranges.
 Whether you love the outdoor life, prefer culture and shopping, or want to bask on the beach, Bilbao has it all.
 Bilbao is a also handy starting point for holidays throughout Spain, Southern France and northern Portugal.
-Rewards members save 10% on ferry travel to Spain.
+Ferries travel to Bilbao from Portsmouth.

-AA members enjoy a range of travel savings – from ferry discounts to offers on accommodation and car hire.
-Plan your trip with our free online European Route Planner, and make sure you've got European breakdown cover – save up to 30% when you book online and enjoy peace of mind with our 24-hour English-speaking assistance.
+Plan your trip with our free online European Route Planner, and make sure you've got European breakdown cover – save up to 30% when you book online and enjoy peace of mind with 24-hour English-speaking assistance.